Hjartdal Municipality: Administrative history

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality (originally the parish) is named after the valley name, Hjartdalen (Hjartdalr) since the first Hjartdal Church was built there.
+The municipality is named after the old Hjartdal prestegjeld.
+The prestegjeld was named after the local valley name, Hjartdalen (Hjartdalr) since the first Hjartdal Church was built there.
 The first element is the old name for the local river Hjartdøla.
 The old river name is likely derived from the word hjǫrtr which means "red deer".
 The last element is dalr which means "valley" or "dale".
 Prior to the 20th century, the name was often spelled Hierdal, a corruption of the original name.
 In the 20th century, the spelling was standardized to Hjartdal, bringing back more of the original spelling.

 Coat of arms

 The coat of arms was granted on 17 February 1989.
 The official blazon is "Vert, a deer at bay argent" (På grøn grunn ein ståande sølv hjort).
 This means the arms have a green field (background) and the charge is a red deer (Cervus elaphus) standing at bay.
 The deer has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 They are canting arms because the name of the municipality is derived from the word for deer, a common animal in the rural municipality.
 The color green was chosen to represent the forests in the area.
 The arms were designed by Svein G. Carlsen.
 The municipal flag has the same design as the coat of arms.